 Add CO2 to the Air

 Plants can easily survive in temps up to 95°F (35°C) when the air is being supplemented with extra CO2.
-However, for CO2 to make a difference to your plants, you need relatively strong grow lights (i.e. not CFLs or T5s).
-But for those with HPS or LED grow lights, adding extra CO2 can result in faster growth as well as making it so plants can better handle the heat.
+However, for CO2 to make a difference to your plants, you need relatively strong grow lights (i.e. HPS, LEC, or big LEDs).
+But for those with strong grow lights, adding extra CO2 can result in faster growth as well as making it so plants can better handle the heat.

 Growing cannabis hydroponically can give you some of the fastest growth rates of any style of growing, but as mentioned earlier, hydro does not really play well with hot temperatures because too much heat tends to trigger root problems and slower growth.

 We talked about supplements that help prevent root rot for hydroponic plants, but the next step is to cut out the water reservoir altogether and go for a hand-watered grow.
 That’s because hand-watered plants are inherently much more resistant to high temperatures.
 Not only are the roots relatively safe from the heat (unlike in hydro) but the growing medium can hold a lot of oxygen no matter what the temperature (a lack of oxygen at the roots causes major problems in hydro).

 Plants grown in containers or in the ground tend to be more resistant to heat compared to hydro